-- Server fails to start up - Requests to a protected resource return a blank page
+- Server fails to start up

+- Requests to a protected resource return a blank page

-- Log rotation errors - 3.
-Enter the full path to an existing agent configuration file to import the settings, or press Enter to skip the import.
+- Log rotation errors

+3. Enter the full path to import an existing agent configuration file, or press Enter to skip the import.

 '''

 Existing agent.conf file: path/to/config/agent.conf

 '''